dsaidgovsg/OOD-ensemble-classifier/README.md

+# Notice
+This repository contains the code used in my DSA4199 final report.
+Plotting of visuals are done using miscplots.ipynb Model retraining are done using eloc_solver_retrain.py and retrain.py instead of eloc_solver_train.py and train.py respectively.

+Official code implemantations belong to the original authors.

 # Ensemble of Self Supervised Leave-out Classifiers
 This is an unofficial pytorch implementation of [Out-of-Distribution Detection Using an Ensemble of Self Supervised Leave-out Classifiers](http://openaccess.thecvf.com/content_ECCV_2018/papers/Apoorv_Vyas_Out-of-Distribution_Detection_Using_ECCV_2018_paper.pdf).